Two men sought for reportedly following, photographing jogger

 YORKVILLE — The Racine County Sheriff's Office is seeking to identify two men who reportedly followed a female jogger and took photos of her on the county's west end.

 At approximately 10:20 a.m.
-Wednesday, a female Racine County resident was jogging on a rural road when two men in a white GMC panel van turned around and started following her, according to a Racine County Sheriff's Office news release.
+Wednesday, a Racine County resident was jogging on a rural road when two men in a white GMC panel van turned around and started following her, according to a Sheriff's Office news release.

-The van pulled next to the female, reportedly photographed her as they drove past and then drove away, driving west on Old Yorkville Road.
-The van then turned south on Highway U and west on Highway 20.
+The van pulled next to the jogger, reportedly photographed her as they drove past and then drove away, driving west on Old Yorkville Road.
+The van then turned south on Highway U and then west on Highway 20.

-The female described the two men as middle age Hispanic males wearing baseball caps and sunglasses.
+The jogger described the two men as middle age Hispanic males wearing baseball caps and sunglasses.

-The jogger got a picture of the white GMC panel van, which had no front license plate.
+The jogger took a picture of the van, which had no front license plate.

-Anyone with information regarding this incident or who recognizes the vehicle is asked to contact Racine County Sheriff’s Office at 262-886-2300.
+Anyone with information regarding the incident or who recognizes the vehicle is asked to contact Sheriff’s Office at 262-886-2300.

 Today's mugshots: Mar.
 19